Noble-Lab/crema/docs/index.rst

 .. code-block:: bash

-   $ crema data/single.csv
+   $ crema data/single_basic.csv

 That's it.
-Giving crema nothing but the input file will force it to search for three specific column names: p-value, scan, target.
+Giving crema nothing but the input file will force it to search for three specific column names: "combined p-value", "scan", and "target/decoy".
 It will then run the Target-Decoy Competition FDR method using the information from these columns to calculate confidence estimates for the given data.